Skip to content

 Addressing PFAS on the Former Refinery

 Sampling performed in 2020 and 2022 showed PFAS above DEC’s soil cleanup level on the refinery and PFAS in groundwater above DEC’s action level migrating off the former refinery property.
 In 2024, soil and groundwater sampling continued on the former refinery, and Williams evaluated potential remedies to address the PFAS.
 In July - October 2024, DEC approved Williams’ evaluation of potential remedies and work plan for interim remedial actions to address some of the PFAS contamination remaining on the refinery property.
-DEC expects the interim remedy to be initiated before the end of 2024.
+The interim remedy was initiated in late 2024.

 Continued Oversight